C.P.D. Boded: History

-The club was previously called Bodedern Football Club and were playing in the Cymru Alliance up to the 2006–07 season, but resigned from the league on 16 October 2007 due to a shortage of players.
+The club was founded in 1946 and originally called Bodedern Football Club.
+They played in the Anglesey League from their founding until joining the Gwynedd League for the first time in 1999.
+They joined the Welsh Alliance League in 2002 and then the Cymru Alliance in 2005.
+They played there up to the 2006–07 season, but resigned from the league on 16 October 2007 due to a shortage of players.
 The club changed its name to Bodedern Athletic and took its reserves' place in the Gwynedd League.
+In 2008–09 they won the Eryri Shield.

 In 2009–10 the club won promotion from the Gwynedd League as runners up.
-The following season the club won back to back promotions finishing as runners up in the Welsh Alliance League Division 2.
+The following season the club won back to back promotions finishing as runners up in the Welsh Alliance League Division Two.
+They left the league during the 2014–15 season and then played in the Gwynedd League until returning in 2017.
+They finished second in Division Two in their first season, gaining promotion to Division One, where they finished 2nd and 7th before the league folded in 2020.